Mountain Music (song)

-"Mountain Music" is a song written by Randy Owen, and recorded by American country music band Alabama.
+"Mountain Music" is a song recorded by American country music band Alabama, written by lead singer Randy Owen.
 It was released in January 1982 as the lead-off single and title track to Alabama's album Mountain Music.

 About the song

 "Mountain Music" — a song melding the Southern rock and bluegrass genres — has variously been described by country music writers as "a modern country classic" and a song that "practically defined what country groups have strived to accomplish."

-According to Randy Owen's book, Born Country, "Mountain Music" took three years to write.
+According to Randy Owen's book Born Country, "Mountain Music" took him three years to write.
 He wanted to put his childhood experiences into a song.

 The song references chert rocks, which according to the band is one song lyric that is commonly misheard.

 Vocals

-"Mountain Music" is one of the only Alabama songs where solo vocals can prominently be heard from band members Teddy Gentry and Jeff Cook (in the song's third verse, where lead singer Owen trades off lead vocals with his bandmates).
+"Mountain Music" is one of the few Alabama songs where solo vocals can prominently be heard from band members Teddy Gentry and Jeff Cook (in the song's third verse, where lead singer Owen trades off lead vocals with his bandmates).

 Brad Paisley's 2011 single "Old Alabama" incorporates the bridge from "Mountain Music", again sung by Owen, Gentry and Cook.

 Single and album edits

-The single edit to "Mountain Music," released for retail sale and radio airplay, excises the following from the album version:
+The single edit to "Mountain Music", released for retail sale and radio airplay, cuts the following from the album version: